NzakiCodes/nzakicodes_blog/README.md

 <p align="middle">
 The Blog can be found here [nzakicodes.netlify.app](https://nzakicodes.netlify.app)

-# Be Eware Errors on Build
+# BeAware of Errors on Build